Healthdirect Free Australian health advice you can count on.

 The muscles of the eye.

 The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
-The operation usually takes about 40 minutes.
+The operation usually takes about 1 to 2 hours.

 Your surgeon will make a small cut on the surface membrane of your eye (conjunctiva).
 They will separate one or more eye muscles from the surface of your eyeball.

-Using small dissolvable stitches, your surgeon will reattach the muscles, making them tighter or looser than they were before, depending on the correction that needs to be made.
+Usually using small dissolvable stitches, your surgeon will reattach the muscles, making them tighter or looser than they were before.
+This will depend on the correction that needs to be made.

 How can I prepare myself for the operation?